 For Federal Retirees, tackling seniors’ issues is not reserved for Oct.
-1, but National Seniors Day is still a wonderful opportunity to raise awareness and to join a global conversation about healthy aging.
+1, but National Seniors Day is still a perfect opportunity to raise awareness and to join a global conversation about healthy aging.
 Keep your eye on our website and our social media feeds in the lead-up to National Seniors Day for informative articles and opportunities to get involved.

 One of the best ways to celebrate National Seniors Day and show our appreciation for older Canadians is to ensure that our cities and communities are good places to grow up and grow older.

 The COVID-19 pandemic and the disproportionate impact it has had on older Canadians has amplified the need for a national seniors strategy, and called attention to long-standing issues with Canada’s health and social systems, highlighting the need for a new approach.
-Last year, nearly 50 per cent of you told us that what would mean the most on National Seniors Day is seeing the long-term care crisis prioritized by government.
+When surveyed, nearly 50 per cent of you told us that what would mean the most on National Seniors Day is seeing the long-term care crisis prioritized by government.

 Join us in asking governments to transform older adult care in Canada.
 Older adults should count on quality, accessible health care when and where they need it.
 We have information, tools and resources to help you get the word out.